 Addressing downhole metal oxidation issues

 Oilfield well tubulars must cope with corrosive liquids and salted water.
 Metal oxidation can appear as from 6 months, due to the casing exposure to corrosive fluids.
 If not treated, a corroded casing or tubing might be a real danger for the environment.
 The casing corrosion causes leaks and migrations into the formation, that present serious risks of groundwater contamination.
 It also means drastic drops in production.
-An underestimated case of corroded casing may certainly lead to workover operations or to a well plug and abandonment decision.
+An underestimated case of corroded casing may certainly lead to well workover operations or to a well plug and abandonment decision.

 Casing repair techniques with Saltel Xpandable steel Patch.
-Saltel’s expandable steel casing patch allows restoring casing integrity, optimizes the well’s production, and prevents fluid or gas migrations in the annulus.
+Saltel’s expandable steel casing patch allows restoring casing integrity*, optimizes the well’s production, and prevents fluid or gas migrations in the annulus.
 The Patch, once set, leaves large ID access to the well for most standard downhole tools.
-Saltel Patch is a pressure-resistant inner lining that allows the end-user to avoid plug and abandonment decisions.
+Saltel Patch is a pressure-resistant inner lining that allows the end-user to avoid plug and abandonment decisions which helps in corroded casing repair.

 Case Study : Corroded casing repair in a mature (1947) gas well – Texas, USA